Starlay-project/Cchar-cjair/README.md

  # Cchar-Cjair

 Cchar and Cjair are programming languages similar to Rust and C++.
 This project includes a lexer for Cchar, which is 40% complete.
-The lexer for Cjair has not been started yet.
+The lexer for Cjair has not been started yet. by Elite_OG tarun

 ## Getting Started